Jose Antonio Reyes: Former Arsenal and Real Madrid star dies in traffic accident

 (CNN)Ex-Arsenal and Real Madrid star Jose Antonio Reyes has been killed in a traffic accident, his former club Sevilla FC tweeted on Saturday.

-"Our beloved squad member José Antonio Reyes died in a traffic accident," the club said.
+"Our beloved squad member Jose Antonio Reyes died in a traffic accident," the club said.

 Reyes made a name for himself playing for Sevilla, where he began his career as a young player in their football academy.
 Reyes made his professional debut for the club in 2000, at the age of 16.